Macy's Criminal History Discrimination

 Founded in 1967, The Fortune Society is a nonprofit community-based organization with a mission to support the successful community reentry of individuals involved with the criminal justice system.
 Through an array of critical programming, Fortune provides much needed reentry-related services—including job training and placement services—to approximately 6,500 people each year.

-Applicants for employment at Macy’s, Bloomindale’s or Bluemercury who were denied employment and/or those employees who were terminated because of their criminal records may be eligible to participate in the EEOC investigation and any subsequent lawsuit.
-If you believe that any of these retailers denied you employment or terminated your employment because of your criminal record, we would like to talk to you.
+Applicants and employees who were denied employment or who were terminated from Macy’s, or one of its subsidiaries – Bloomingdales and bluemercury, because of their criminal records may be eligible to participate in this lawsuit.
+If you believe that any of these retailers denied you employment or terminated your employment because of your criminal history record, we would like to talk to you.
 Contact us here or call us at 212-245-1000.